 Serum: Skincare’s Secret Weapon

-A serum is designed to efficiently deliver active skincare ingredients deep into the skin for maximum efficacy.
+A serum is designed to efficiently deliver skincare ingredients deep into the skin for maximum efficacy.
 Their lightweight consistency compared to moisturizers allow them to easily penetrate your skin, where their ingredients are most effective.

 Serums come in many different forms: some are designed to treat excess pigmentation with brightening ingredients like Vitamin C, while others feature pro-aging ingredients such as Retinol and Peptides to treat the appearance of fine lines.
 They also vary in terms of consistency and texture, ranging from almost water-like to emollient oils.

 Over the last decade, layering multiple serums has become increasingly popular, with some people including up to three or more in their daily routine.
 Unsurprisingly, many also experience negative ingredient interactions, texture issues such as pilling, and clogged pores.
-The desire to include multiple active ingredients in your routine makes sense, but there are too many variables when layering serums on top of serums.
-A custom serum formulated to include several actives removes the uncertainty of combining separate products, and often leads to a more pleasing texture.
+The desire to include multiple potent ingredients in your routine makes sense, but there are too many variables when layering serums on top of serums.
+A custom serum formulated to include several key ingredients removes the uncertainty of combining separate products, and often leads to a more pleasing texture.
 Saving money and streamlining your routine is just an added bonus!

 Moisturizer: Seal and Support

-The final step in your routine (before sunscreen, of course) is a moisturizer to lock in all the active ingredients in your serums while helping support the fragile skin barrier.
+The final step in your routine (before sunscreen, of course) is a moisturizer to lock in all the ingredients in your serums while helping support the fragile skin barrier.
 Most moisturizers are designed to be occlusive, meaning they create a seal that helps your skin retain moisture as well as the products layered beneath it.
 This is especially important in dry climates that literally pull moisture from the skin.

-Moisturizers sometimes include active ingredients as well and are a great way to add ingredients into your routine that complement the ones found in your serum.
+Moisturizers sometimes include potent ingredients as well and are a great way to add ingredients into your routine that complement the ones found in your serum.
 For example, if you observe your skin to be a bit dry after using a Retinol serum, adding a moisturizer containing Ceramides could help bolster your skin barrier and mitigate some of these side effects.

 The “back-to-basics” skincare routine has become popular recently, as people discover they don’t need dozens of products to achieve healthy glowing skin.
 For some, highly elaborate routines have led to additional skin concerns ranging from irritation to dryness, and even aggravated skin conditions like acne and rosacea.
-A well formulated product is able to contain multiple active ingredients designed to work together without conflict.
+A well formulated product is able to contain multiple key ingredients designed to work together without conflict.

 Atolla takes it a step further by custom formulating an entire three-step routine based on your current skin health and goals.
 This allows you to simplify your at-home skincare routine while receiving the best ingredients for your skin.
 Less really is more sometimes!